Sharanya Turadi Sundarraj

-Sharanya Turadi Sundarraj (born 22 October 1987) is a Sri Lankan Indian actress who predominately appears in Tamil television shows.
+Sharanya Turadi Sundarraj (born 22 October 1987) is an Indian actress who predominantly appears in Tamil television shows.
 She became well known for her lead role in Star Vijay's soap opera Nenjam Marappathillai (2017–2019).
 She has also acted in some films such as Aayiram Muthangaludan Thenmozhi, Chennai Ungalai Anbudan Varaverkirathu, etc.

-Early life

-Sharanya Turadi Sundarraj was born on 22 October 1987, in Chennai.
-Her father is Sundarraj.
-She completed her schooling in Chennai and did her master's degree in Broadcast Communication in M.O.P.
-Vaishnav College for Women.

 Career

 Sharanya joined as a television news presenter at the Tamil news channel Puthiya Thalaimurai.
 She worked as a news reporter for that television for over four years and also anchored a news program of film celebrities on Puthiya Thalaimurai channel.
 While working on Puthiya Thalaimurai, she got the chance to act in two movies; Chennai Ungalai Anbudan Varaverkirathu and Aayiram Muthangaludan Thenmozhi.

 In recognition of her work, she was awarded the Puthiya Thalaimurai Thamizhan Award.
-After that she quit her job and moved to London for a few months.
+After that, she quit her job and moved to London for a few months.
 Returning to India with an interest in acting in films, she joined News18 Tamil Nadu as a senior news reporter.

 In the year 2015, she acted in the role of Vinodhini in the movie Chennai Ungalai Anbudan Varaverkirathu.
 Later, from 2017 to 2019, Sharanya played the role of Saranya Vikram in the serial Nenjam Marappathillai which aired on Vijay Television.
 The series was well received and she won the Vijay Television Debut Award for her performance.

 After that, in 2019, she acted in the Telugu serial Roja which aired on Gemini TV.
 The series is a Telugu remake of Sun TV's serial Roja.
 In the same year, she played the role of 'Divya' in the serial Run on Sun TV.
 Popular small screen actor Krishna has acted opposite her.
 From Episode 86, Sharanya left the series and acted in the TV series Ayudha Ezhuthu which was aired on Vijay Television.